Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Brush Through Long Hair

 As you’re working, if your dog has long hair, you might see tangles start to form.
 Use your fingers to brush through patches of longer hair as you dry so that it comes out smooth and tangle-free.
-You can also use a brush as you go, keeping your dog’s fur clean and free of tangles by brushing it while drying.
-Brushing as you dry also helps you to find any mats or spots that you missed while washing.
+You can also use a brush as you go, keeping your dog’s fur clean and free of tangles while drying.
+Brushing as you dry also helps you find any mats or spots you missed while washing.

 Featured Image Credit: Boryana Manzurova, Shutterstock